HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 3. **Modify management platform configuration file**

-The modified configuration file is "application.properties" under the management platform installation directory /conf, and it mainly modifies the connection information, port number of management platform toward configDB and language setting (the default port number and language could be directly used if no special requirements).
+The modified configuration file is `application.properties` under the management platform installation directory `conf`, and it mainly modifies the connection information, port number of management platform toward configDB and language setting (the default port number and language could be directly used if no special requirements).

 Edit configuration file: